lognin/Capstone-Two-/Capstone2_FinalReport.md

 > * [Oxford COVID-19 Government Response Tracker](https://www.bsg.ox.ac.uk/research/research-projects/covid-19-government-response-tracker)

 COVID-19 death numbers have been difficult to accurately track for a wide variety of reasons (improper accounting, lack of resources, differences in accounting methods, etc).
-However, a more reliable method for estimating the total toll COVID-19 has taken in terms of lives lost is excess mortality - the number of deaths from all causes measured during a crisis, above what could be observed under ‘normal’ conditions.
-However, not all countries officially track or report excess mortality.
-Fortunately, the Economist Intelligence Unit has created a country by country estimate, which can be found here:
+A more reliable method for estimating the total toll COVID-19 has taken in terms of lives lost is excess mortality - the number of deaths from all causes measured during a crisis, above what could be observed under ‘normal’ conditions.
+However a relatively small number of countries officially track and report excess mortality.
+Fortunately the Economist Intelligence Unit has created a country by country estimate, which can be found here:

 > * [Economist Excess Mortality Tracker](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-tracker)

 ## 2. Data Cleaning

-In a collaborative-filtering system there are only three columns that matter to apply the machine learning algorithms: the user, the item, and the explicit rating (see the example matrix above).
-I also had to clean & normalize all the reference information (location, difficulty grade, etc.) to the route so that my user could get a useful and informative recommendation.

 * **Problem 1:** These data sets use a different name and date scheme to represent countries and entries. **Solution:** Convert the iso3c used by the Economist data set into the plain name country format of the Oxford data.
 Then, apply a standardized date and time format across both datasets.